FAU-DLM/GPU-Jupyterhub/Readme.md

 --> you will need a folder called secets containing the env_files mentioned in the yml-env_file --> will need a folder under Jupyterhub_Image called ssl containing your ssl certs for building and running the Jupyterhub.

-The Jupyter_Image (jupyternotebook) has new features an some removed features:
+The Jupyter_Image (jupyternotebook) has new features and some removed features:
 Python2 is gone
 R is available
 Python3 is available